octobercms/docs/backend-forms.md

 Option | Description
 ------------- | -------------
-**allowCopy** | adds a "copy" action to the sensitive field, allowing the user to copy the password without revealing it.
-Default: false
+**mode** | display mode for the widget, either textarea or text.
+Default: text **allowCopy** | adds a "copy" action to the sensitive field, allowing the user to copy the password without revealing it.
+Default: true
 **hiddenPlaceholder** | sets the placeholder text that is used to simulate a hidden, unrevealed value.
 You can change this to a long or short string to emulate different length values.
 Default: `__hidden__`
 **hideOnTabChange** | if true, the sensitive field will automatically be hidden if the user navigates to a different tab, or minimizes their browser.
 Default: true